cosmos/cosmos/WHITEPAPER.md

 name-resolution problem by adapting the Bitcoin blockchain.
 Unfortunately there have been several issues with this approach.

-With Namecoin, we can verify that say, <em>@satoshi</em> was registered with a particular public key at some point in the past, but we wouldn’t know whether the public key had since been updated recently unless we download all the blocks since the last update of that name.
-This is due to the limitation of Bitcoin's UTXO transaction Merkle-ization model where only the transactions (but not mutable application state) are Merkle-ized into the block-hash -- which lets us prove existence, but not the non-existence of later updates to a name.
+With Namecoin, we can verify that, for example, <em>@satoshi</em> was registered with a particular public key at some point in the past, but we wouldn’t know whether the public key had since been updated recently unless we download all the blocks since the last update of that name.
+This is due to the limitation of Bitcoin's UTXO transaction Merkle-ization model, where only the transactions (but not mutable application state) are Merkle-ized into the block-hash.
+This lets us prove existence, but not the non-existence of later updates to a name.
 Thus, we can't know for certain the most recent value of a name without trusting a full node, or incurring significant costs in bandwidth by downloading the whole